cancertrancer/CheckMate/README.md

 Project completed November 18, 2020

-Sharing as a big thank you to Codecademy for helping me learn JavaScript!
+If I've learned anything from completing this project, it was to use the .forEach() method instead of "for" loops whenever possible.

-Excited to learn from other completed projects posted here.
+Sharing as a big thank you to Codecademy for helping me to learn JavaScript!

-Run document in Node on the command line to see it in action!
+Run document in Node on the command line to see it in action.